arabold/serverless-sentry-plugin/README.md

 forwarded to Sentry with additional context information.

 ### Capturing Custom Messages and Exceptions
-When installed and enabled, this plugin exposes a new global object `sls_raven` that you can use to capture messages and exceptions to Sentry.
+When installed and enabled, the plugin exposes a new global object `sls_raven` that you can use to capture messages and exceptions to Sentry.
 ```
   if (global.sls_raven) {